MattZhao/cs186-projects/hw3/README.md

  - You want to write a function that will bucket your data (think coarse partitioning) - given that you've calculated your buckets
  - The `partitionBy`  assumes all your elements are `(k, v)` pairs.
 It has a parameter `partitionFunc` that takes in a function (replace `balanceLoad` that takes in a key and outputs the index of the bucket.
  - `bisect.bisect_left` will come in handy.
+ - Your first partition should correspond to the first segment of your entire sorted output.
+This should give you the effect that "collect" will be in order despite multiple partitions (we will be relaxed about this when testing)
  - Use Google or the Python API if you're lost.

 ### 4.3 Wire it together